 There have been changes in both Pure Haven healthy shampoo and conditioner.
 Thus, the conditioner used to have one of the safest quaternary ammonium compounds – behentrimonium methosulfate.

 On the one hand, quaternary ammonium compounds are effective at making the hair shiny, antistatic, free of frizz, and hydrated.
 But on the other hand, they are not good for aquatic life and some people may be sensitive to them.
 Despite that after washing my hair with its safest shampoo, I used the Pure Haven conditioner with this ingredient because I loved how my hair and scalp felt.

 The good news is that now Pure Haven replaced behentrimonium methosulfate with ECOCERT/COSMOS compliant ingredients.
 Specifically, they are brassica alcohol, brassicyl valinate esylate, and heptyl undecylenate.
 These ingredients have the same conditioning properties as quaternary ammonium compounds without potential harm to the environment.
 The European Chemicals Agency database does not list any environmental or human health concerns on these ingredients.
-As soon as I try the newly formulated conditioner, I will update the post with my thoughts about its performance.

 In addition, Pure Haven came out with new supergreens conditioners and shampoo that have these ingredients, too.
 Along with the same surfactants and preservatives, they have more plant proteins, powders, and extracts beneficial for your hair.
-I am looking forward to trying them, too!

 You can check them out on the Pure Haven website.

 Conclusion about the Pure Haven safest shampoo and conditioner ingredients